-The Cook County Department of Environmental Control has received a federal cooperative award of $1.2 million to help bring community shared solar power to the region.
+The Cook County Department of Environment and Sustainability has received a federal cooperative award of $1.2 million to help bring community shared solar power to the region.

 The Solar Market Pathways project was one of 15 awarded nationally as part of the U.S Department of Energy SunShot Initiative.
 Application for the cooperative agreement was made in coordination with the City of Chicago.
 Additional partners include nonprofits Elevate Energy and the Environmental Law and Policy Center, and technical consultant West Monroe Partners.
 ComEd is also a member of the project’s Steering Committee.

 A key goal of this project is to develop five to seven community solar demonstration sites for within Cook County.
 The project seeks rooftop and vacant land properties to potentially serve as host sites for the pilot program.
 While this grant will not fund the implementation of solar development, it will provide design, solar assessment and technical and financial feasibility analysis.
 With community solar projects, there is no cost to the property owner of the host site and, instead, the property owner can benefit from lease revenue and/or reduced energy costs.